christophsax/seasonal/README.md

          outlier = NULL,
          transform.function = "log")

 The `static` command returns the manual call of a model.
-The call above above can be easily generated from the automatic model:
+The call above can be easily generated from the automatic model:

     static(m)
     static(m, coef = TRUE)  # also fixes the coefficients